 Setting up dialog logging

 Furhat comes with a dialog logger that logs the above events to a JSON file.
-It also logs audio of the user utterances so that you can analyse the You initialize with
+It also logs audio of the user utterances so that you can analyse the interacton.
+You can initialize logging with

 dialogLogger.startSession() anywhere in the flow.
 Optionally, you can add parameters: